smarnach/pyexiftool/README.rst

 At the same time, discussions were starting revolving around `Deprecating Python 2.x compatibility`_ and `refactoring the code and classes`_.

-The latest v0.5.x+ version is the result of all of that design and coding.
+The latest version is the result of all of those discussions, designs, and development.
+Special thanks to the community contributions, especially `Jan Philip Göpfert`_, `Seth P`_, and `Kolen Cheung`_.

 .. _Sven Marnach: https://github.com/smarnach/pyexiftool
 .. _Call exiftool from a python script?: https://stackoverflow.com/questions/10075115/call-exiftool-from-a-python-script/10075210#10075210